-Active Traffic and Demand Management (ATDM) is market-ready technologies and innovative operational approaches for managing traffic congestion within the existing infrastructure.
-The vision for Active Traffic and Demand Management research is to allow transportation agencies to increase traffic flow, improve travel time reliability, and optimize available capacity throughout the transportation network.
+Active Transportation and Demand Management (ATDM) is market-ready technologies and innovative operational approaches for managing traffic congestion within the existing infrastructure.
+The vision for Active Transportation and Demand Management research is to allow transportation agencies to increase traffic flow, improve travel time reliability, and optimize available capacity throughout the transportation network.

 The research goals of the ATDM program are to:

 - Identify the state-of-the-art/state-of-the-practice